Standard Costing Overview

 Thus, variances are based on either changes in cost from the expected amount, or changes in the quantity from the expected amount.
 The most common variances that a cost accountant elects to report on are subdivided within the rate and volume variance categories for direct materials, direct labor, and overhead.
 It is also possible to report these variances for revenue.

 It is not always considered practical or even necessary to calculate and report on variances, unless the resulting information can be used by management to improve the operations or lower the costs of a business.
-When a variance is considered to have a practical application, the cost accountant should research the reason for the variance in considerable detail and present the results to the responsible manager, perhaps also with a suggested course of action.
+When a variance is considered to have a practical application, the cost accountant should research the reason for the variance in detail and present the results to the responsible manager, perhaps also with a suggested course of action.

 Standard Cost Creation